-Weekly homework assignments will be accessible via our MindTap course site (links to assignments are available in the D2L weekly modules).
+Weekly homework assignments will be accessible via our MindTap course site (links to assignments are available in the Canvas weekly modules).
 Each week's chapter(s) will be due Sunday at 11:59 PM and each is worth 2% of the course grade.
+The lowest two assignments will be dropped.
 You may request, by e-mail, an extension to submit an assignment late.
 Please use the subject line "Homework Extension for Chapter XX".
 Late assignments will be subject to the deductions in the Late Work Policy.